This information provides a general overview of Ad Standards Community Panel determinations on complaints about distinguishable advertising.

 Ad Standards commissioned research into this issue and published a comprehensive research report on the matter in 2018.

 This included the following checklist to help determine what is clearly distinguishable advertising:

-For more information see the AANA Industry Practice Note: Clearly Distinguishable Advertising.
+For more information see the AANA Code of Ethics Practice Note: Clearly Distinguishable Advertising.